Updated: Jul 19

-Positive affirmations are a powerful health and happiness tool because they help us train our brain to look for ways to make our goals a reality.
-By saying your affirmations daily, you take charge of your thoughts, direct your actions to align with your goals, and unlock the door to a world of possibilities.
+Affirmations are a powerful health and happiness tool because they help you train your brain to look for opportunities to make your goals a reality.
+By saying your affirmations daily, you actually take charge of your thoughts, direct your actions to align with your goals, and unlock the door to a world of possibilities.

-Implementing a daily affirmation practice is a simple and effective way to get, and keep, your focus on your big, bold goal.
-They're also a powerful way to quiet the noise in your head and squash doubt from your inner critic.
-Through regular practice, you'll benefit from boosted confidence, strength in problem solving, and a whole host of other skills to keep you moving forward with renewed confidence and strength by focusing on the path ahead.
+And implementing a daily affirmation practice is a simple and effective way to get (and maintain), focus on your big, bold goal.
+They're also a great way to quiet the noise in your head and tune out your inner critic.
+Through regular practice, you'll benefit from boosted confidence, strength in problem solving, and a whole host of other skills to keep you moving forward.

-And I’m going to tell you how you can use this powerful mindset technique to fast track your weight loss goals, because it works!
+The best part?
+You can use this powerful mindset technique to fast track your goals, because it works!

-How do I know?
-Because I have used positive affirmations and mantras in my own life and experienced their magic firsthand.
+I know what a game changer this is because I've used positive affirmations and mantras for years and experienced their magic firsthand.

 When it comes to the body, our conscious mind is the director of activities.
 The subconscious mind cannot fight against the orders of the conscious mind, which is what makes affirmations so powerful: what you think, you believe and ultimately act on.

-If you create a positive affirmation and repeat it to yourself with emotion several times a day for a period of time, it will begin to affect your subconscious mind.
-Soon, without realizing it, you'll start to take actions every day to make your affirmations come true!
+If you create a positive affirmation and repeat it to yourself several times a day over a period of time, it will begin to affect your subconscious mind.
+Soon, without even realizing it, you'll start to take actions every day to make your affirmations come true!

-So, how does this relate to your weight loss?
+So, how does this relate to your healthy habits and weight loss?
 You can choose an affirmation to help you eat better and get in the habit of daily exercise.
 Because when you give your subconscious mind the right orders, you'll succeed in whatever you set out to accomplish.
 Think about it, if your self-talk sucks, your actions are likely to stink too.
 But when your self-talk rocks, your actions are likely to rock too!

-Here’s a simple example for your first positive affirmation:
+Here’s a simple example of a positive affirmation: